onedr0p/home-ops/docs/index.md

 ## Cluster setup

 My cluster is [k3s](https://k3s.io/) provisioned overtop Ubuntu 21.04 using the [Ansible](https://www.ansible.com/) galaxy role [ansible-role-k3s](https://github.com/PyratLabs/ansible-role-k3s).
-This is a semi hyper-converged cluster, workloads and block storage are sharing the same available resources on my nodes.
+This is a semi hyper-converged cluster, workloads and block storage are sharing the same available resources on my nodes while I have a separate server for (NFS) file storage.

 See my [ansible](./ansible/) directory for my playbooks and roles.